Terkwood/BUGOUT/reaper/README.md

 ## AWS configuration

-Within AWS, your instance must have a tag with key `Name` and a given value.
+Within AWS, the instance(s) that you wish to terminate must have a tag with key `Name` and a given value.
 This value must be configured in a `.env` file which will be baked into the docker container build for `reaper`.
+See the next section for an example.

 You need a role attached to your EC2 instance which gives it the EC2 `StopInstances` and `DescribeInstances` permissions via an IAM policy.
 [See AWS documentation for more detail.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)